Skipsqueak514/Skipsqueak5.github.io/latest/discord/oauth.md

-# Configure Discord for Jexactyl
+# Configure Discord for PortalNodes

 ***

-This guide will show you how to link a Discord auth application to Jexactyl, which allows users to authenticate with Jexactyl via their Discord account.
+This guide will show you how to link a Discord auth application to PortalNodes, which allows users to authenticate with PortalNodes via their Discord account.

 ***